Metrics and peer review agreement at the institutional level: Results

-When comparing our institutional results to the results at the individual publication level (Fig.~\ref{fig:MAD_ind}), we see that the differences between research areas become less pronounced.
-Overall, the MAD at the individual publication level is about 3 for all indicators, including peer review itself.
-Physics and Chemistry show slightly higher levels of agreement (lower MAD) and Medicine and Civil Engineering somewhat lower levels of agreement (higher MAD), but the differences are quite small.
+In Fig.~\ref{fig:MAD} and~\ref{fig:MAPD} we report the MAD and MAPD for.
+Here, we calculate the absolute (percentage) difference and average over all institutions, that is calculate the MA(P)D, and show the posterior distribution of the MA(P)D. As for individual level, the agreement between metrics and reviews at the instiutional level is again comparable to the internal agreement between two reviewers.
+When comparing the MAD results at the individual publications level with the results at the institutional level (Figs.~\ref{fig:MAD_ind} vs.~\ref{fig:MAPD}), we see that the differences between research areas become less pronounced.
+Overall, the MAD at the individual publication level is roughly between 4 and 6 for all indicators, including peer review itself, while at the institutional level, the MAD is roughly between 3 and 4 (Fig.~\ref{fig:MAD}).
 The MAD is generally higher at the level of individual publications, compared to the institutional level, showing that ``errors'' indeed tend to ``cancel out'' at the aggregate level.
-It also suggests that the differences between research areas that we observed at the institutional level mostly result from differences in institutional sizes.
-When institutions are larger more ``errors'' tend to ``cancel out''.
+The MAPD paints a very similar picture (Fig.~\ref{fig:MAPD}) and shows an MAPD roughly between 10 and 20\%.